 Magosto: Between All Saints Day (November 1st) and the feast day of San Martín (November 11th), Galicians have a kind of harvest festival that centers on eating roasted castañas or chestnuts.
 Although it’s a tradition across northern Spain, Magosto is particularly important here because before the arrival of corn and potatoes from the Americas, chestnuts made up most of the Galician diet’s carbohydrates.
 My school celebrated by roasting some chestnuts, barbecuing some chorizo, and eating lots of chestnut flour-based desserts.
 Throughout the fall in cities across Galicia you can always find sometime roasting chestnuts in portable ovens, serving the sooty seeds in rolled-up paper cones.

 These thirteen festivals don’t even begin to summarize the dozens upon dozens of food festivals there are in Galicia.
-If you’re interested in a specific meat or dish, you can browse the various festivals by ingredient on the Galician yellow pages, and if you want to know what’s coming up next, check out the Festas de Galicia website here.
+If you’re interested in a specific meat or dish, you can browse the various festivals by ingredient on the Galician yellow pages.

 About the Author: Trevor Huxham teaches English at an elementary school in a small coastal village but calls the capital city of Santiago de Compostela home.
 When he’s not teaching, you can usually find him hunting down the next best free tapa in town or sharing a plate of octopus with friends.
 Follow his stories and photos of life abroad and travels across Spain on his blog, A Texan in Spain, on Instagram, or on Twitter.